 The business is one of the leading pharmaceutical companies, particularly for hematological and Vitro diagnostics.
 They worked with a warehouse storage solution agency with the aim of increasing the efficiency of their distribution center.
 The center in question was located in Barcelona.

-The first is that medication needs to be held in an environment where the temperature is controlled.
-So, cross docking immediately helps avoid issues here.
 The other is that it ensures that the supply of stock can be managed quickly and effectively.
 This was particularly relevant for Roche Diagnostics because 60% of their items were perishable and required same-day deliveries.

 What is Cross Docking in Inventory Management?

 To understand how cross docking fits as part of inventory management, it’s important that you know what this actually is.
-Inventory management is going to be a significant and crucial part of your supply chain.
-It will include key decisions and variables such as:
+Inventory management is a crucial part of your supply chain.

 - Controlling and overseeing specific purchases - both from suppliers and storage